Nnadozi/PassStash/README.md

 `npx expo start`

-To Visit App: Scan QR from the console with the Expo Go App
+To Visit App: Scan the QR from the console with the Expo Go App